hzget/hzget.github.io/programming/log.md

 Further more, it can be analyzed by the AI program for special aims.
 Besides that, it also helps engineers to debug issues.

-Thus the well designed logs can improve the productivity.

 ## skills to check logs

 With an existing log, the engineer shall find useful info from it.